SpryteLabs/Spryte-Docs/docs/clientPlatform.md

 The information you provide on this page may be used to optimize your placement in the Spryte Index and to evaluate your eligibility for future awards and spotlight features.

-### Feature Breakdown
+---

-#### Suggestions – Next Steps:
+### Suggestions – Next Steps

 This section provides clear next steps to help you get started.
 Action cards will walk you through important setup milestones such as claiming and updating your public company profile, describing your technology teams, and learning about the Spryte Spotlight program.
 Each item links to supporting documentation to guide you through the process.

+---

-#### Technology:
+### Technology:

 Here is where you can describe your technology teams in detail, including team sizes and specializations, manage your project requirements, and view matches to opportunities that align with your capabilities.
 This section also gives you access to the Spryte roster, where you can explore additional development resources.
+Completing this section unlocks better-matched projects, access to technical talent, and increased visibility in Spryte’s ecosystem.
 A designated Technology Head can be assigned to manage this area, with an option to upload their resume.

+---

+#### *Describe Your Technology Teams*

+This page allows your company to declare and verify key details about your technology organization.
+The data collected here helps Spryte assess your company’s development capacity, technical investment, and project-readiness.
+A portion of your Spryte Index ranking is directly influenced by the accuracy and completeness of this section.

+---

+#### *Manage my Requirements*

+The Manage My Requirements tool allows you to quickly and securely share what roles, expertise, and support you need to move your project forward.
+In just six guided steps, you can define open technical roles, set expectations, and allow Spryte to match you with vetted talent from its global partner network.

+---

+#### *View My Matches*

+---

+#### *View the Available Spryte Roster*

+---

-#### Marketing:
+### Marketing:

 The Marketing section helps Spryte understand and showcase how your company communicates its value, positions its products, and reaches the right audiences.
 It plays a key role in industry rankings and public visibility by surfacing your company’s marketing technologies, achievements, and content strategies.
 By completing this section, your company improves its discoverability and eligibility for Spryte’s ranking programs and editorial features.
 Assign a Marketing Head to maintain this section, and upload their resume to verify expertise and build platform trust.

+---

-##### *Discover the Spryte Index Leaderboard*
+#### *Discover the Spryte Index Leaderboard*

 View your company’s current standing within the Spryte ecosystem.
 Rankings are calculated based on profile completeness, visibility, project outcomes, marketing activity, and peer comparison.
 Use this leaderboard to benchmark progress and identify areas for growth.